Last updated: May 6, 2026

 - Free adult education: Adults who need a GED or HiSET, English classes, or basic academic and career prep.
 These programs are not limited to seniors.

-- Library classes and online tools: Usually anyone with a free local library card, and many online tools also work with a PINES ecard.
+- Library classes and online tools: Usually anyone with a free local library card.
+Many digital resources also work with a PINES ecard.

 - Senior centers: Usually adults age 55+ or 60+, with county or city residency rules that vary by location.

-- Accessible library help: Georgia Library Service for the Blind and Print Disabled is free statewide for eligible residents who cannot read standard print because of a visual, physical, or reading disability.
+- Accessible library help: Georgia Library Service is free statewide for eligible residents who cannot read standard print because of a visual, physical, or reading disability.

 Best programs and options in Georgia